 The smaller ships dock at Queens Wharf cruise terminal, located in the center of Wellington.
 Taxis are generally available at the pier if you wish to go farther afield.

 The big ships dock at Aotea Quay, between the Inter-Island Ferry Terminal and the train station.
 It's a 5 minute walk to the train station , which has cafes, newsstands and small shops and local bus terminal for rides into the city.
 It's a 20 minute walk to the city.
-A shuttle service is provided at Aotea Quay.
-There may be a cost for the shuttle depending on the cruise line.
+A free shuttle service is provided at Aotea Quay.

 The shuttles operate on a continuous loop and run frequently throughout the day.